wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.1.8.1 =
+* [Update] Added icons for Windows 10 and Microsoft Edge 12 browser (thank you, Romain Petges)
+* [Fix] One metric's description was misleading: it was supposed to be Pageviews per Visit, not Pages per Visit (thank you, Bperun)
+* [Fix] Some people were having problems locating the Save button in the settings, which was also hidden when RTL was enabled.

 = 4.1.8 =
 * [New] The hover effect that revealed the details of a given row in many of our list reports has been flagged as not user-friendly by some users.
 A new approach using a floating tooltip has been implemented to address this issue (thank you, Romain Petges).